✿ suzumi nagase ❞

 sayuri finally realizes that she's got it bad for suzumi when she finds herself thinking it'd be nice if she was the one who could make suzumi happy. the one who'll be there to support her, see her through thick and thin. the attraction grows out of wanting to see a different side of suzumi for simple curiosity, as if she were a scientist looking through the microscope lens, into a genuine desire to accept everything. she falls in love slowly, less quickly than suzumi did, but her love is just as strong.

-sazumis sit on their feelings for the longest time since they're also trying to develop and maintain other relationships with the rest of the ensemble cast. if they were only interacting with each other and no one else, they actually wouldn't be that healthy for one another in way of growth. it could easily turn into a powerplay of "i want to see you without your masks" and implicitly "i want to see you vulnerable." sayuri’s a little bit of both of those things, but it turns into this: "i want to see you without your masks and be yourself around me. i want to see you vulnerable so i can protect you, support you. we can support each other, and i'm not afraid to be weak around you."
+sazumis sit on their feelings for the longest time since they're also trying to develop and maintain other relationships with the rest of the ensemble cast. if they were only interacting with each other and no one else, they actually wouldn't be that healthy for one another in way of growth. it could easily turn into a powerplay of "i want to see you without your masks" and implicitly "i want to see you vulnerable." sayuri's a little bit of both of those things, but it turns into this: "i want to see you without your masks and be yourself around me. i want to see you vulnerable so i can protect you and support you. we can support each other-- i'm not afraid to be weak around you."

 yuugen, which has an ensemble cast of nine people from different parts of japan.